SchematicHQ/schematic-go/api/docs/CompanySubscriptionResponseData.md

 ### NewCompanySubscriptionResponseData

-`func NewCompanySubscriptionResponseData(customerExternalId string, products []BillingProductResponseData, subscriptionExternalId string, ) *CompanySubscriptionResponseData`
+`func NewCompanySubscriptionResponseData(customerExternalId string, interval string, products []BillingProductResponseData, subscriptionExternalId string, ) *CompanySubscriptionResponseData`

 NewCompanySubscriptionResponseData instantiates a new CompanySubscriptionResponseData object This constructor will assign default values to properties that have it defined,